doug65536/lrumap/README.md

 ### `delNewestWhile(callback, thisArg)`

+**This is an iteration function, it is not safe to call functions that update the LRU data**

 The callback is called once for each item, in order, starting at the oldest (least recently used) item.
 If the return value is truthy, then the item is deleted.